Innosuisse

 From the abstract to the concrete

 Switzerland regularly appears on top of international innovation rankings.
-These indices are constructed out of a multitude of indicators (and their selection influences the final ranking).
-The different indicators present different perspectives on the innovation ecosystem.
+These indices are constructed out of a multitude of indicators, they present different perspectives on the innovation ecosystem and their selection influences the final ranking.

-In the following the report will first take a bird's eye view and look at different innovation indices (see below ↓) and then will dive into detail and shed light on selected environment and framework conditions (menu on the left hand side ←).
+In the following, the report will first take a bird's eye view and look at different innovation indices (see below ↓) and then will dive into detail and shed light on selected input and output indicators (menu on the left hand side ←).
+The starting point for the in-depth analyses are selected indicators from the European Innovation Scoreboard (EIS).

 Switzerland maintains its position on top

-The Swiss S&T clusters are not top-ranked either.
+Why are the Swiss S&T clusters not top-ranked?

 The reason why Switzerland appears nonetheless at the top of the rankings as a country is twofold:

-2. The concentration of S&T-Clusters in Switzerland is very high in relation to the rest of the country (and in contr-ast to other countries).
+2. The concentration of S&T-Clusters in Switzerland is dense in relation to the rest of the country (and in contrast to other countries).

 However, followers may be catching up